chewiee/Melp/README.md

 - [ ] Search for restaurants by cuisine, rating, price, and location
 - [ ] Search for reviews matching a phrase
 - [ ] Rate reviews as helpful or unhelpful
+- [ ] Display restaurants on a map
 - [ ] Create a profile with review stats

 ## Design Docs